douglasgscofield/bioinfo/convertHapSNPsToArlequin/README.md

 Four files are provided:

- (1) this README.txt
+1. this `README.md`
- (2) convertHapSNPsToArlequin.R, which should be source'd into R and defines
+2. `convertHapSNPsToArlequin.R`, which should be `source`'d into R and defines the function `convertHapSNPsToArlequin()`
-     the function convertHapSNPsToArlequin()
- (3) example_data.txt, a very simple data file defining haplotypes for 13
-     individuals belonging to 3 populations
+3. `example_data.txt`, a very simple data file defining haplotypes for 13 individuals belonging to 3 populations
- (4) example_output.arp, in Arlequin project file format, the contents of
-     which are identical to the output that should be produced by entering within R
+4. `example_output.arp`, in Arlequin project file format, the contents of which are identical to the output that should be produced by entering within R:

     convertHapSNPsToArlequin(infile="example_data.txt")

 As entered, the above will produce output to the file "example_data.txt.arp".
 To produce output directly within R without writing to a separate output file, specify an empty output file name:

     convertHapSNPsToArlequin(infile="example_data.txt", outfile="")

 If you have any problems, comments or improvements, please let me know.

-Doug Scofield

-douglasgscofield@gmail.com

-Umeå Plant Science Centre
-Dept. of Plant Physiology, Umeå University
-90187 Umeå Sweden

-Copyright (c) 2011 Douglas G. Scofield.
-Use/modify as you see fit, just attribute the original to me.
-No warranty is implied or assumed with this code.